How to get to Machu Picchu: 9 Ways to Visit the Sacred City

 Can you do Machu Picchu without a tour?

-Yes you can, although it’s recommendable to hire a guide to show you around.
+Yes, you can, although it’s recommended to hire a guide to show you around.
 You will make more of it.

 How to get to Machu Picchu: Final thoughts

-As you can see there are different ways to ge to Machu Picchu, from the fastest route to the most challenging one this journey will take you through incredbile landscape giuded by aknowledgeable local guides.
-Make sure you choose the right one for you and your level of fitness and have lots of fun!.
+As you can see, there are different ways to get to Machu Picchu, from the fastest route to the most challenging one.
+This journey will take you through an incredible landscape guided by knowledgeable local guides.
+Make sure you choose the right one for you and your level of fitness, and have lots of fun!.